nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_bond.rst

 The identity usage depends on the device type:

 * nRF Desktop central
   The nRF Desktop central uses only one application local identity and only one Bluetooth local identity (the default ones).
 * nRF Desktop peripheral
   The nRF Desktop peripheral uses multiple local identities.

   Every application local identity is associated with exactly one Bluetooth local identity.
   The |ble_bond| stores the mapping from the application local identities to the Bluetooth local identities in the ``bt_stack_id_lut`` array.
   The mapping changes only after a successful erase advertising.

   Only one Bluetooth peer can be bonded with a given local identity.

   Also, only one of the application local identities is selected at a time.
   When the device changes the selected Bluetooth peer, it actually switches its own local identity.
   The old peer is disconnected by the application, Bluetooth advertising is started, and the new peer connects.

 Module states
 *************

 The |ble_bond| is implemented as a state machine.
 Every transition is triggered by an :ref:`event_manager` event with a predefined value.
-Some transitions can be also triggered by internal timeout.
+Some transitions can be also triggered by internal time-out.
-For exmple transition from :cpp:enum:`STATE_ERASE_PEER` to :cpp:enum:`STATE_IDLE` can be triggered by ``click_event``, ``selector_event`` or internal timeout.
+For example, the transition from :cpp:enum:`STATE_ERASE_PEER` to :cpp:enum:`STATE_IDLE` can be triggered by ``click_event``, ``selector_event``, or an internal time-out.

 The following diagram shows states and transitions between these states after the module is initialized: